 It’s worth noting that our kitchen table and the food that goes on it isn’t all that fancy.
 The truth is, 95% of people don’t care about that stuff.
 The important thing is that they feel welcome, loved, and nourished in our home.
 Since we do make it a regular habit of feeding groups of people, our meals need to be somewhat inexpensive but still feed a large group!

-Because I am so often making meals for groups of people, I’m constantly on the lookout for meals that are tasty AND feed large groups.
+Because I am so often making meals for large groups of people, I’m constantly on the lookout for meals that are tasty AND feed large groups.

-On to the meals!
+On to the easy meals!

-20 Easy Meals for Large Groups of People
+20+ Inexpensive, Easy Meals for Large Groups

 The key to this recipe for large groups is in the homemade BBQ sauce.
 Once it’s in the slow cooker, it’s pretty much hands off which is something I need when I have people coming over.
 And guys, this recipe is GOOD.
 So good that it made it into our newest cookbook.
 Try our Asian Slaw on the side.

 Pssttt!
 It’d be a huge bummer if you overcooked or undercooked a slow cooker meal for your group.
 Make sure to download our Slow Cooker Cooking Times Chart below.